EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 To restrict access to the `hi` action you can do it in two ways, explained below.

 1. Using require_auth
-The below code is enforcing the action `hi` to be executed only by the account that is sent as paramater to the action, no matter what permission the account is using to sign the transaction (e.g. owner, active, code).
+The below code is enforcing the action `hi` to be executed only by the account that is sent as parameter to the action, no matter what permission the account is using to sign the transaction (e.g. owner, active, code).

 ```cpp
 void hi( name user ) {